naninovel/docs/docs/en/guide/samples.md

 }
 ```

-Just copy-paste the contents to a new C# script stored anywhere inside the project's Assets directory and the command will automatically become available and can be used as follows:
+Just copy-paste the contents to a new C# script stored anywhere inside the project's Assets directory, and the command will automatically become available and can be used as follows:

 ```nani
 ; Send "MyEvent" to "ExampleEvent" game object with the provided args